nycu-csit/laravel-impersonation/README.md

 Available options:

 - `enabled`: Whether to enable this package or not.
+- `impersonable_roles`: Array of role names that can impersonate as other users.
 - `post_impersonation_route`: The path to redirect to after impersonation.
 - `display_columns`: Array of columns getting displayed.
 Leave empty for showing all columns.
 - `policy`: The policy class to decide which user can impersonate others.